 ColorLab is Brooklyn Children’s Museum’s family art-making space where artists of all ages can explore, make, and celebrate art!
 We value discovery, artistic process, freedom of expression, and creative collaboration with others.

-Rotating programs will feature the work and material of African American, Afro-Caribbean, and African contemporary artists, including projects inspired by Chakaia Booker, Wangechi Mutu, and Jack Whitten.
-Learn about Afrofuturism through a toolbox containing books, materials, and prompts to guide creating.
-Each visit to ColorLab will offer new ways to experiment with art and new ideas to explore through collage and sculpture, as well as the exploration of the Museum’s collection using all of the senses.
-Hands-on programs will be supported by BCM’s teaching artists and educators.
+ColorLab’s rotating programs feature the work and artistic processes of African American, Afro-Caribbean, and African contemporary artists.
+Each visit to ColorLab offers new ways to experiment with artistic processes and new ideas to explore, as well as the exploration of the Museum’s collection using all of the senses.
+Hands-on programs are supported by BCM’s teaching artists and educators.

 ColorLab is made possible by Peggi Einhorn and Michael Lasky and family; The Pierre & Tana Matisse Foundation; public funds from the New York City Department of Cultural Affairs in partnership with the City Council; and the Brooklyn Children’s Museum Board of Trustees.